-Booting is a process of switching on a computer.
+Booting is the process of switching on a computer.
 Two types of booting are cold booting and warm booting.
 Six steps of the booting process are BIOS and Setup Program, The Power-On-Self-Test (POST), The Operating System Loads, System Configuration, System Utility Loads, and Users Authentication.

 Types of Booting